 One of the most rewarding parts of your journey will be living with host families in each community you visit.
 You will share meals and gain an insight into the daily lives of your host families.
 As a guest in their homes, you also will have a unique opportunity to share your culture, experiences, and perspectives.
 Often, you will be paired with another UWP participant, but, occasionally, you may be hosted alone.

 Some of your host families will not speak your native language, prepare familiar foods, or live the same way you do.
 Your staff will prepare you for this cultural immersion before traveling into another country.
 You will adapt to various situations while learning about different cultures and making the most of each unique experience.

 UWP was founded on the principle of using music as a means of communicating with and inspiring people.
 The musical production remains a core component of the program, and all students play an important role in bringing this show to the stage in each community.
 However, no audition or prior performance experience is required for acceptance.
 If you have a vocal or instrumental music talent or dance abilities, you will enjoy using them in the musical component of UWP.

 Currently, the program fee for July 2013 is $17,450 USD for one semester or $26,450 USD for two consecutive semesters/full-year option, when the deposit is paid in advance.
-These fees cover a portion of the actual program cost, with the remainder funded by generous grants, donations and scholarships.
+These fees cover a portion of the actual program cost, with the remainder funded by generous grants, gifts and scholarships.
 Small increases in the program fee can be expected annually.